M-earnest/docker_workshop/_sources/advanced/creating.md

 `FROM ubuntu:latest`

-The "From" command defines the OS architecture that your image is supposed to use, e.g. Ubuntu 20.04.
+The `FROM` instruction defines the OS architecture that your image is supposed to use, e.g. Ubuntu 20.04.
 This will be referred to as the "base" or "baseimage" of a container.
-At times we will also use the 'From' command to call specific packages or environment managers, such as Conda.
-In this, case a specific OS  will be defined in the respective image that the 'from' command points to, e.g when calling 'FROM continuumio/miniconda3', the minconda3 image will have a specific OS defined.
+At times we will also use `FROM` to call specific packages or environment managers, such as Conda.
+In this case a specific OS  will already be defined in the respective image that the `FROM` instruction points to, e.g when calling `FROM continuumio/miniconda3`, the minconda3 image will have a specific OS defined.

-It is also possible to use the 'From' command to chain multiple Docker images or more complex building steps together, for our purposes this is rarely necessary.
+It is also possible to use `From` to chain multiple Docker images or more complex building steps together, for our purposes this is rarely necessary.
 You can find more info on Multi-stage builds [here](https://docs.docker.com/build/building/multi-stage/).

 ### 2. WORKDIR - working directory